 A three-dimensional glasshouse was made from windows, their distressed exteriors echoing the hardship of what it means to be an immigrant.
 This structure shares the ghostlike fragility of the glass panels that support portraits created using wet-plate collodion, a 150 year-old photographic technique.
 Collodion reinforces the precarious nature of immigration itself.

-Jill Enfield is a fine art photographer, educator and curator.
-Her concentration lies in historical techniques and alternative processes, with annual workshops and lectures in locations around the world.
+Jill Enfield is a fine art photographer, educator, curator and author.
+Her concentration is historical techniques and alternative processes, with annual workshops and lectures in locations around the world.